lcz251/test/README.md

-project name: no idea
+Project Name: ToBeAlone
 ==============
-project description: use for .etc/ may be prac such as markdown git c/c++ programm
+project description: use for .etc/ may be practice such as
+1. markdown
+2. git
+3. c/c++ programm
+4. linux
+5. net

 ----
 ## dependence